waimea-takinredharding/200_DTD-assesment/docs/design.md

 The functionality implications of a system relate to how well it works for the end-user, in terms of meeting its intended purpose.

 I need to make my system work properly, with no major errors or bugs.
+This is absolutely necessary because a non-functional website cannot be used.

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.